microsoft/Quantum/CONTRIBUTING.md

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `qsharp`.
+Rather than opening an issue, please ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/q%23) or [Quantum Computing StackExchange](https://quantumcomputing.stackexchange.com/questions/tagged/q%23) using the tag `q#`.

 The active community will be eager to assist you.
 Your well-worded question will serve as a resource to others searching for help.